OtherRealms/Shot-Manager-Guide/index.rst

 .. image:: ShotRules.JPG

 Here rules can be assigned, toggled and overridden (RNA, Python Variables) per shot.
-Rules should first be created in the Rule Book, see :ref:`Rule Book<rule-book>`.
+Rules should first be created in the Rule Book, see :ref:`UI: Rule Book`.

 **List Drop Down**
 * **Search**, Filter Rules by text input.